314111953/Hirshfeld-fingerprint-based-scoring-function/README.md

 Click on each atom of the ligand
 Generate 2D Hirshfeld fingerprint
-Creation of fingerprint creates a file with the extension .cxs In the directory of the cxs file, put these scripts Hfingerprinter.sh
+Creation of fingerprint creates a file with the extension .cxs In the directory of the cxs file, put these scripts (directory should contain only one cxs file) Hfingerprinter.sh
 Hirsh1 to Hirsh12
 Execute Hfingerprinter.sh